MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ## Outlook & Discussion

-* **Explainable Predictions with XAI**
+* **Explainable Predictions**
   In order to provide transparent predictions and help users understand how predicted prices are calculated, we can integrate explainable AI techniques into the user interface.
 One such technique is using `SHAP` values to display the importance of different features and their impact on the predicted price.
-By creating `SHAP Waterfall` plots for XGBoost on individual examples, users can visualize how various input values contribute to the prediction.
-The next step is to seamlessly integrate these plots into the user front end, allowing users to have transparent insights into their individual price predictions.
+We  created example `SHAP Waterfall` plots for XGB, how users could visualize how various input values contribute to the prediction.
+The next step is to integrate these plots into the user frontend, allowing users to have transparent insights into their individual price predictions.
   ![SHAP waterfall plot](resources/shap_waterfall_example.png)

 * **Continuous data enrichment**
  In order to offer our clients a broader range of forecasts, we should also include data from other cities and for different property types.
 Analysing rental prices in different regions allows us to take into account regional differences and market characteristics.
 By including different types of property, such as houses, we can provide a more comprehensive view of the rental market.
 In addition, we can use the data from other cities and property types to train our models and improve their performance.
   The rental market is dynamic and subject to constant change.
 It is therefore essential that we include a timestamp in our data to record when the data was collected.
-By documenting when the data was collected, we can analyse the development of rents over time and identify long-term trends.
-This allows our clients to understand the stability and evolution of rental levels in specific areas.

-* **Build our own scrapper**
+* **Build our own scraper**
-  We used a scrapper from [Apify](https://apify.com/bibim/immowelt-scraper) to get our data.
-In the future we want to build our own scrapper to get more data and to be more flexible.
+  We used a scraper from [Apify](https://apify.com/bibim/immowelt-scraper) to get our data.
+In the future we want to build our own scraper to get more data and to be more flexible.
 We want to be able to get data from different websites and not just from immowelt.de.
 This will allow us to get more data and to be more flexible in the future.
 Another advantage of a self-developed scraper is the possibility to reduce costs in the long run.
 If we wanted to expand our model to other cities or regions, the costs of using a paid scraper would increase with each additional location.
-By developing a customised scraper in-house, we could minimise these expenses and respond flexibly to new demands.
+By developing a customized scraper in-house, we could minimize these expenses and respond flexibly to new demands.